 Rodents also destroy food items, building materials, clothing and other items in and around the home.Rats scurry around in attics, basements, sheds, behind appliances and furniture and in food cupboards or just about anywhere.

-Fortunately, there are several effective mouse traps available to help you control and get rid of them from around your home.
+Fortunately, there are several effective mouse traps available to help you control and get rid of them from around your home and outside.

 Table of Contents

 A mouse trap is a mechanism persons use to kill or trap mice.
 Apart from mice, some traps are designed to trap larger rodents like rats and squirrels.Some varieties include jaw traps, spring traps, snap traps, glue traps, live traps, and electronic traps.

 You can also make your own trap from recyclable materials around the house.
 Most traps use traps work to catch mice or kill them on contact.
 Humane mouse traps let you catch mice without harming them so that you can release them into the garbage or areas far from your home.

 Jaw mouse traps are sturdy, yet lightweight plastic traps that operate by spring coils.
 The coils trigger the jaw mechanism to catch mice.You place the bait into the jaws of the trap.